Dinorwig Quarry Photography Workshops Eryri (Snowdonia)

-Dinorwic Quarry above Llanberis was once the second largest slate quarry in the world and the Dinorwic quarry photography workshop is an opportunity to improve your photography skills in this unique and amazing area of Eryri Snowdonia’s industrial heritage.
-During this one day workshop we climb through some of the vast abandoned areas of the quarry photographing the inclines, derelict buildings, the secret dinorwic waterfall and the stunning views of the Yr Wyddfa (Snowdon) mountain range.
-The Dinorwig quarry photography workshop is the perfect opportunity to develop your eye for a composition and take your photography to the next level, literally!
+Dinorwic Quarry above Llanberis was once the second largest slate quarry in the world and the Dinorwic slate quarry photography workshop is an opportunity to improve your photography skills in this unique and amazing area of Eryri Snowdonia’s industrial heritage.
+Exploring the vast areas of the quarry photo opportunities may include the abandoned inclines, derelict buildings including Anglesey Barracks, the secret Dinorwic waterfall and stunning views of the Yr Wyddfa (Snowdon) mountain range and Llyn Padarn alongside Llanberis.

 £105.00